jorgearango/llmapper/prompt-dot.md

 	- Adaptations include video games.

 - Predicates cannot be adverbs.
+- Subjects cannot point to themselves - for example, "2011" -> "2011"[label="is a"]; is invalid output, do not include it
 - Don't use pronouns as subjects or objects.
 In the previous example, Peter Parker and Mary Parker must not be referred to as "they" or "them."
 Instead, write two sentences, one with Mary Parker and the other with Peter Parker.
 - Don't include information about the article itself, only the subject it covers
+- Don't include the word "foaf"
 - Nodes cannot point to themselves, only to other nodes
 - Concept names and labels should always be enclosed in double quotes
 - Only use the ideas in the RDF code, do not add or remove ideas